ros2/design/articles/102_dependency_groups.md

 For the `satisfy-at-least-one` semantic the release tool could either use a platform specific mechanism like `provides` in Debian control files or simply expand the group to all packages (same as `satisfy-all`).
 This design document doesn't aim to specify what the "best" behavior for the release tool is since the decision is likely platform dependent.

-Since the release tool expands the dependency groups when being invoked packages which join the group after that release won't be used until the package defining the group dependency is being re-released.
+Since the release tool expands the dependency groups when being invoked, packages which join the group after that release won't be used until the package defining the group dependency is being re-released.

 ### rosinstall_generator